 As part of general security awareness training, your organization’s users should all learn how to spot spear phishing red flags, such as:

-Overlooked details: Cybercriminals can use spoofing techniques to mimic URLs, email addresses, a company’s branding, and so forth, but minor details can give them away.
+Overlooked details: Cybercriminals can mimic URLs, email addresses, company branding, and so forth, but minor details can give them away.
 For example, a suspicious email may look like it’s from a trusted organization, but come from an unfamiliar, mismatched, or incorrectly formatted sender address.

-Poor grammar and spelling: Most professional communications—especially business-to-customer messages, such as from a bank—are proofread prior to sending, and most email services automatically flag spelling or grammatical errors.
+Poor grammar and spelling: Most professional communications—especially business-to-customer messages—are proofread prior to sending, and most email services automatically flag simple errors.
 Thus, if a message contains many such errors, it can be more likely that it’s from an illegitimate source.

-Unusual language: Sometimes, the language in an email can be suspicious, even if it doesn’t contain errors.
+Unusual language: Sometimes, the language in an email can be suspicious, even without errors.
 It may seem disjointed or otherwise strange in some way.
 If a message seems to be from someone you know, but the writing style doesn’t seem like theirs, you may have good reason to suspect phishing.

-Unusual requests: It can be cause for concern if a message makes an odd request, particularly with little or no explanation.
+Unusual requests: Be wary of odd requests, particularly with little or no explanation.
 For example, a spoofed email from “your bank” might ask you to confirm your identity by performing a wire transfer to yourself.
 If a request seems suspect, consider whether a legitimate sender would make such a request.
 If not, it may be phishing.

 An example of a spear phishing email.
 Pay attention to the unusual phrasing and the framing of specific details.